How do Fuel Cards Work for Employees

-If you’re an employer or manager of a fleet, you’re probably familiar with the main benefits of fuel cards.
-However, you may not be aware of the benefits of fuel cards for employees.
-In this post, we will explain the benefits of fuel cards for employees, as well as answering the question, 'how do fuel cards work for employees?'.
+If you're an employer or manager of a fleet, you're probably familiar with the main benefits of fuel cards.
+In this post, we will explain the benefits of fuel cards for employees and answer the question, 'how do fuel cards work for employees?'

 How to Use a Fuel Card

 - Arrive at a petrol filling station within the network covered by your fuel card.

 - Fill your vehicle with your required amount of petrol or diesel.